b3-qu13t-and-dr1v3/b3-qu13t-and-dr1v3/README.md

 <b>Hello!
 I'm Izzy, and before you look at your screen confused, my profile is based around a fictional character named Grayson Hawthorne from a fantasy book named The Inheritance Games by Jennifer Lynne Barnes.
-My Octocat ius based around him, and my display name is his.
+My Octocat is based around him, and my display name is his.
 None of my account detals, aside from my pronouns, are based off of me as a person.</b>

 ### 🎮 Let's play Pokémon together
 <img src="https://toy.aoaoao.me/image" width="300"/>